 Unfortunately, there aren’t too many options for players to pick through in regards to the Hosa GTR-518 line.
 Being a budget-grade, lower end guitar cable, these products are produced in an ultra efficient factory line, and as such players get no choices in regards to length (they’re all 18 feet long) or color.
 In fact, just about the only option players have is connectors.
 In the traditional GTR-518’s, both ends of the cable are traditional straight pegs.
 This is ideal for connecting to a guitar with a Stratocaster style jack, as well as interfacing with a pedal board.
 However, players are also given the option of the GTR-518R, which features a right angled connector on one of the sides.
 This is great for connecting with side jacked guitars and space efficient pedalboards.
 Currently there is no option for right angles on both jacks, but as soon as this becomes available, we’ll keep you posted.

 It would be safe to rate the Hosa Tweed Cables as having an extremely high value, especially in comparison to other cables.
 The high quality of the build, impeccable sound quality, and decent level of attractiveness all combine to make this a very desirable product.
-Most consumers can expect to pay in the neighborhood of $12 to $15 for this cable, which readers familiar with the cable market likely recognize as a very low price for an 18’ cable.
 This cable can likely be found lurking in most big box retailers, and easily located online.
 Overall, players in the market for a cheap but reliable cable would be very well advised to check out the Hosa GTR-518.